rildir/react-router-dom/README.md

 <b>Installation</b>

-Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.
+<i>Below is an example of how you can instruct your audience on installing and setting up your app.
+This template doesn't rely on any external dependencies or services.</i>

 Install json-serve
 ```